NHL Best Bets for Tuesday: Expert Hockey Predictions for Today's Playoff Games

 NHL best bet: Buffalo Sabres 3-way ML over Boston Bruins (-105)

-After the way the Sabres stormed back from a 2-goal deficit late in game 1 to not only tie, but take a 2 goal lead, it is difficult to see them playing any other way in game 2.
-Buffalo was just 8 minutes away from going down 0-1 in the series at home.
+After the way the Sabres stormed back from a 2-goal deficit late in Game 1 to not only tie but to also take a 2-goal lead, it is difficult to see them playing any other way in Game 2.
+Buffalo was just 8 minutes away from going down 1-0 in the series at home.
 While it was a great comeback, there is no appetite in that locker room to put themselves in a situation where they need to do that again.
-That is not to say the Sabres played bad for the first 52 minutes of the game.
-They outshot the Bruins 14-9 in the 1st period, then 13-4 in the 2nd period, and finally 11-7 in the 3rd period.
+That is not to say that the Sabres played poorly for the first 52 minutes of the game.
+They outshot the Bruins 14-9 in the first period, 13-4 in the second and finally 11-7 in the third.
 Now that the seal has broken for the Sabres after an overall strong effort, look for a much more calm and deliberate team to handle their business on Tuesday.

-With how competitive and crowded the Eastern Conference was, the Bruins have been playing playoff hockey since the better part of the season’s second-half.
+With how competitive and crowded the Eastern Conference was, the Bruins have been playing playoff hockey since the better part of the season’s second half.
 They may be running out of a little bit of steam.
-Sunday’s loss, which granted, was very close to being a win and avoiding all of this conversation, was their 6th loss in their last 8 games.
-It was also their 5th loss in their last 6 played on the road.
-For the Sabres, it was their 5th win in their last 6 games, and their 4th win in their last 5 played at home.
+Sunday’s loss — which, granted, was very close to being a win and avoiding this conversation — was their sixth loss in their last 8 games.
+It was also their fifth loss in their last six played on the road.
+For the Sabres, it was their fifth win in their last 6 games and their fourth win in their last 5 played at home.
 That contributes to a 27-10-5 home record on the year to Boston’s 16-17-9 road record.
-Recent form, splits, and the momentum from game 1 should give the Sabres a bump in game 2 to win in slightly less-stressful fashion.
+Recent form, splits and the momentum from Game 1 should give the Sabres a bump in Game 2 to win in slightly less stressful fashion.

 Find out our expert’s 5-star Bruins vs Sabres Game 2 best bet